RIDE WITH US

 Click here to donate and help end polio forever.
 100% of your contribution will be donated to the Rotary Foundation Polio Plus Program and thanks to the Bill and Melinda Gates Foundation, each dollar you donate turns into three dollars with their generous 2:1 match.
 Peter and John are covering the entire cost of the flight as well as taking time away from their careers and lives to help end polio.

 John has been piloting small aircraft for over 43 years.
-He maintains antique training airplanes from World War II in his free time and is the proud owner of two WWII war birds.
+He maintains antique training airplanes from World War II in his free time and is the proud owner of a WWII war bird aircraft.

 John is now retired, having spent his career as CEO of City Carton Recycling, based in Iowa City, Iowa.
 John attended the University of Iowa and then served in the United States Air Force from 1972 to 1976.
 Two years of his service to our country was as a crew member on board an AC-130 aircraft in Thailand.